-Clinical research coordinators (CRCs, also known as Study Coordinators [SCs]), are central to the effective conduct of clinical trials.
-They play an especially critical role in spinal muscular atrophy (SMA) trials because the complexity of the disease creates the need for involvement of large, multidisciplinary research teams and increased support for patients and families.
+Clinical research coordinators (CRCs), also known as Study Coordinators (SCs), are central to the effective conduct of clinical trials.
+They play an especially critical role in spinal muscular atrophy (SMA) trials because the disease's complexity creates the need for involvement of large, multidisciplinary research teams and increased support for patients and families.
 With the evolving SMA therapeutic pipeline, clinical research landscape, and treatment landscape, effective trial coordination has never been more crucial.
-CRCs' interactions with research participants and their families can have an outsized impact on these individuals' experiences throughout the trial process, and determine how effective sites are at recruitment, enrollment, and retention.
+CRCs' interactions with research participants and their families can have a powerful impact on these individuals' experiences throughout the trial process, and can be a determining factor in how effective sites are at recruitment, enrollment, and retention.